Stirling railway station (Scotland)

 Stirling railway station is a railway station located in Stirling, Scotland.
 It is located on the former Caledonian Railway main line between Glasgow and Perth.
-It is the junction for the branch line to Alloa and Dunfermline via Kincardine and is also served by trains on the Edinburgh to Dunblane Line and long-distance services to Dundee and Aberdeen and to Inverness via the Highland Main Line.
+It is the junction for the branch line to Alloa and is also served by trains on the Edinburgh to Dunblane Line and long-distance services to Dundee and Aberdeen and to Inverness via the Highland Main Line.

 History

-Stirling was first connected to the Scottish Central Railway in 1848.
-Lines were subsequently opened by the Stirling and Dunfermline Railway in 1853, and by the Forth and Clyde Junction Railway to Balloch Central three years later.
+Stirling was first connected to the Scottish Central Railway, with southbound services to Greenhill commencing on 1 March 1848 and northbound services to Perth on 22 May 1848.
+In 1853, the Stirling and Dunfermline Railway opened a station known as Stirling East, directly next to the main station.
+The Forth and Clyde Junction Railway opened a line to Balloch Central three years later, serving the main station.
 Through services to/from the Callander and Oban Railway also served the station from 1870.

-Following a competition, the current station buildings were constructed by Caledonian Railway in 1912-15 by James Miller and William A. Paterson, at a cost of £36.291.
+Following a competition, the current station buildings were constructed by the Caledonian Railway in 1912-15 by James Miller and William A. Paterson, at a cost of £36,291.
 They have undergone several refurbishments (with minor layout changes), the most recent change being the installation of lifts to enable better access to the footbridge linking Platform 2 with Platforms 3 to 8.

 The line to Balloch lost its passenger services in 1934 and closed as a through route in 1942, although the section from Stirling to Port of Menteith remained open for freight until 1959.
 The main line from Stirling to Dunfermline was not scheduled for closure under the Beeching Axe, but it was nevertheless closed in 1968.
 It has since been partly reopened as far as Alloa (see below).
 Oban services via the C&O line ended with the Beeching cuts in 1965, and the main terminus in Glasgow for services from Stirling changed from the former C.R. station at Buchanan Street to Queen Street the following year.

+In 1968, Stirling East Station and Stirling Station were formally merged.

 A Motorail service ran between London and Stirling until 1989.

 In 2008, the travel centre was refurbished to improve disabled access, including power-assisted entrance doors, a wheelchair-accessible counter, and improved customer information systems.
 In 2009, a shelter was erected on Platforms 9 and 10, and LED display boards replaced the CRT screens, including new displays for Platforms 9 and 10 and the bay Platforms 7 and 8.
 (Up to c.1988, a large flip-dot display was located above the main concourse; this was removed and the space filled in with a large "Welcome to Stirling Station" sign.)
 From December 2009, automated announcements were provided, replacing the manual announcements made from the supervisor's office on Platform 3.
 In 2013, a new public address system was installed.
 In 2018, work began to refurbish the footbridge.
 It was raised to allow the tracks underneath to be electrified, and lifts installed to allow step-free access to platform 9.
 The refurbished bridge was opened on 9 September 2019.